 Miss Lucy Goosie

 Yep, that is right my girls wear dresses!!
 They love their outfits and protest when I take them off for washing.
-They each have their own individual personalities and I try to match the outfit to it.
+They each have their own individual personalities, I try to match the outfit to it.
 For example, here is Miss Sweet Pea, she is the smallest of all the hens, and the sweetest.
 However, she is also a flight risk.
-You see, she is so light that if we get a big gust of wind it is not uncommon for her to ride the wind over my 6 foot wooden privacy fence.
-I have to make sure she stays in the pen on really windy days or days when we have severe weather because she will ride the wind.
+You see, she is so light that if we get a big gust of wind it is not uncommon for her to ride the wind over my 6 foot wood privacy fence.
+I have to make sure she stays in the pen on really windy days or days when we have severe weather, because she will ride the wind.
 So her outfit always has butterflies because she is a free spirit.

 Till next time take care, and keep on crowing.
 The girls and I will be back soon!!